 This is up to everyone’s own preference but it is where the “ethical” part comes in.
-When making purchases it’s always important to take into consideration, how, you’re new item was produced?
+When making purchases it’s always important to take into consideration, how, your new item was produced?

 Were the people who made your clothing treated and paid properly?
-Was their well being and the well being of the planet made a top priority?
+Were their well-being and the well-being of the planet made a top priority?

 The better these employees are treated, the better quality your clothing will be, naturally.

 The biggest hold-up when it comes to ethical and sustainable fashion is the price tag.
 And I won’t lie, it’s the reason I waited so long to hop on the slow fashion train myself.

 But it’s time to start thinking about our clothes a little bit differently.
 Clothing should not be disposable.
 We should purchase well-made items that will last us years and year.

 Now, don’t get me wrong.
 I am a fashionista.
 Hands down.
 Style is very important to me.
 But that doesn’t mean we need to be buying the latest trend every month just to be in “style”.